History of Ticketmaster in Timeline

 May 1994: Pearl Jam Files Complaint Against Ticketmaster

-In May 1994, the grunge band Pearl Jam filed a complaint with the U.S. Department of Justice claiming Ticketmaster had cut the group out of venue bookings in a dispute over fees.
+In May 1994, Pearl Jam filed a complaint with the U.S. Department of Justice claiming Ticketmaster had cut the group out of venue bookings in a dispute over fees.

 1994: Partnership with World Wrestling Entertainment (WWE)

-In 1994, Ticketmaster started working with the wrestling promotion World Wrestling Entertainment (WWE).
+In 1994, Ticketmaster begins working with wrestling promotions World Wrestling Entertainment (WWE).

-In 1998, USA Networks Inc., later named InterActiveCorp (IAC), purchased a majority stake in Ticketmaster.
-That same year, the company merged with CitySearch and was renamed Ticketmaster Online-CitySearch.
+In 1998, USA Networks Inc. purchased a majority stake in Ticketmaster, and the company merged with CitySearch, renaming itself Ticketmaster Online-CitySearch.

 May 2000: Ticketmaster Online-CitySearch Acquires TicketWeb Inc.

-In May 2000, Ticketmaster Online-CitySearch acquired TicketWeb Inc., a ticket vendor that sold tickets online and over the phone.
+In May 2000, Ticketmaster Online-CitySearch acquired TicketWeb Inc., a ticket vendor selling tickets online and over the phone.

-After the year 2000, the collapse of record album sales led to a situation where, by the 2020s, 95 percent of artist income came from concert tours.
+After the year 2000, the collapse of record album sales led to artists becoming more reliant on concert tours for income.

 2003: IAC Repurchases Remaining Ticketmaster Stock